Intake, Assessment and Treatment Planning for Tobacco Cessation

 - In-person Training: This training can be conducted in an interactive format for groups of providers.
 Call for cost and scheduling information.

-Course Objectives: The course is designed for primary care physicians, nurse practitioners, physician’s assistants and RNs.
+Training Objectives: The training is designed for primary care physicians, nurse practitioners, physician’s assistants and RNs.
 Education credit/s expired (not available).
-After completion of this course, participants will be able to:
+After completion of this training, participants will be able to:

 - Describe how to conduct an intake interview to assess a person’s smoking history in order to determine the level of nicotine dependence and appropriate recommendations for pharmacotherapy.